-Ann Evans WatsonAssistant Professor of Music, Musical Theatre
+Ann WatsonAssistant Professor of Music, Musical Theatre

-Evans Watson’s online publication, The Belt Book, was the premier resource dedicated to helping singers find and examine belt and belt mix literature for music theatre.
-She’s also published articles on navigating training and the college audition circuit and homeopathic vocal remedies in both the NATS Journal of Singing and several online publications.
-She has recorded two albums; Chamber Music, and Crossword with her son, music director Evan Zavada.
+Evans Watson’s online publication, The Belt Book, is the premier resource dedicated to helping singers find and examine belt and belt mix literature for music theatre.
+It is currently under re-development to include pop/rock repertoire for music theatre and classic music theatre literature.
+She’s a contributor to the second edition of “The Singing Athlete” and has also published articles on navigating training and the college audition circuit and homeopathic vocal remedies in both the NATS Journal of Singing and several online publications.
+She is a frequent presenter at national conferences, as well as a master teacher an clinician at colleges and universities around the country.
+She has recorded two albums, Chamber Music and Crossword, with her son, music director Evan Zavada.

 Evans Watson holds a BA in music and a BFA in theatre from Stephens College.
 She did her post-graduate work at Circle in the Square Professional Actor Training Program and studied at the National Theatre Institute at the O’Neill Theatre Center.
 She is passionate about cross-training and has taught acting and dance as well as directed, choreographed, and produced numerous productions.
 At the University of Michigan, she has choreographed Candide for the University Opera Theatre, and currently participates in an interdisciplinary Jazz Masterclass series.
 In addition to her work at the University, Evans Watson directs youth theatre at ACT of Connecticut, and works for Broadway Dreams and the Carr Center in Detroit.